Personal Development: Everything You Need to Know to Get Started.

 Pop your commitments into the app under the relevant sections of your Spotlight – Actions, Feedback and Scrapbook.
 That way, they’re always in your pocket.
 So, when that flash of inspiration hits you, you can jot down your thoughts.

-Check out our 30 Minute Reflection Template.
+Check out our Live stream every Monday to do this with Paul.
 With routine reflection and weekly planning, you can quickly start to make personal development habitual.
 We’re all different, so how you define progress will be individual to you.
 But by following this advice, you’ll be much more likely to build awareness and feel positive about your development.
 And to feel confident about your growth.

 How does your manager and employer fit in?